Accessible Science Equipment

 Puffy paints and waxed string can be used to add dimension and tactility to flat lines or drawings for students with visual impairments and are often available in craft stores.

-Usable Cylinders and Beakers
+Safe Cylinders and Breakers

-Plastic cylinders and beakers and items with handles and lids are often available through vendors who sell science lab products.
+Plastic, shatterproof cylinders and beakers and items with handles and lids are often available through vendors who sell science lab products.

 DO-IT (Disabilities, Opportunities, Internetworking, and Technology) serves to increase the successful participation of individuals with disabilities in challenging academic programs such as those in science, engineering, mathematics, and technology.
 Primary funding for DO-IT is provided by the National Science Foundation, the State of Washington, and the U.S. Department of Education.
 DO-IT is a collaboration of UW Information Technology and the Colleges of Engineering and Education at the University of Washington.